Lesson video

 Let's check.

-Again, it's V over I, voltage over current and we have seven volts over 0.
+Again, it's V over I, voltage over current, and we have seven volts over 0.

-So the resistor we need here is a 1000 ohm resistor.
+007 amps, which equals 1000, so the resistor we need here is a 1000 ohm resistor.

-1000 ohms is abbreviated to one kilo ohms or one K ohms.
 Electronic systems use a range of components to create circuits with specific functions.

 These components can be grouped into input, process, and output components.